OpenEvalProject/evals/manuscripts/elife-01457/v1/manuscript.md

 ## Abstract

-10.7554/eLife.01457.001 Naive T cell precursor frequency determines the magnitude of immunodominance.
+Naive T cell precursor frequency determines the magnitude of immunodominance.
 While a broad T cell repertoire requires diverse positively selecting self-peptides, how a single positively selecting ligand influences naive T cell precursor frequency remains undefined.
-We generated a transgenic mouse expressing a naturally occurring self-peptide, gp250, that positively selects an MCC-specific TCR, AND, as the only MHC class II I-E k ligand to study the MCC highly organized immunodominance hierarchy.
-The single gp250/I-E k ligand greatly enhanced MCC-tetramer + CD4 + T cells, and skewed MCC-tetramer + population toward V11α + Vβ3 + , a major TCR pair in MCC-specific immunodominance.
-The gp250-selected V11α + Vβ3 + CD4 + T cells had a significantly increased frequency of conserved MCC-preferred CDR3 features.
+We generated a transgenic mouse expressing a naturally occurring self-peptide, gp250, that positively selects an MCC-specific TCR, AND, as the only MHC class II I-Ek ligand to study the MCC highly organized immunodominance hierarchy.
+The single gp250/I-Ek ligand greatly enhanced MCC-tetramer+ CD4+ T cells, and skewed MCC-tetramer+ population toward V11α+Vβ3+, a major TCR pair in MCC-specific immunodominance.
+The gp250-selected V11α+Vβ3+ CD4+ T cells had a significantly increased frequency of conserved MCC-preferred CDR3 features.
 Our studies establish a direct and causal relationship between a selecting self-peptide and the specificity of the selected TCRs.
 Thus, an immunodominant T cell response can be due to a dominant positively selecting self-peptide.
-DOI: http://dx.doi.org/10.7554/eLife.01457.001

 ## Introduction